Experiencing builder issues? Struggling to tackle poor workmanship?

-If your builder hasn’t done what was agreed, they’ve ‘breached’ the contract.
-If they quoted for the whole job, i.e. providing the materials as well as the labour, then you can ask them to put things right.
-If they just provided the labour, then you’re legally entitled to get a refund, and can stop them from doing any more work.
+Perhaps your builder hasn’t done what was agreed, if so they’ve ‘breached’ the contract.
+They may have quoted for the whole job, i.e. providing the materials as well as the labour, then you can ask them to put things right.
+Or if they just provided the labour, then you’re legally entitled to get a refund, and can stop them from doing any more work.

 What to Do Next

 Step 1 –

 Gather together a file with all of the relevant emails, estimates and quotations that you sent and received from your initial conversations to current day.
 It’s important that you check through your paperwork and make sure you are clear on what was agreed and how things may have evolved.